-If you are associated with finance domain, either as a professional or as a student, you must have often heard the terms - Buy Side vs Sell Side in your day to day interactions.
+If you are associated with the finance domain, either as a professional or as a student, you must have often heard the terms – Buy Side vs. Sell Side in your day-to-day interactions.

 But do you know exactly what these terms mean in the relevant context?

-This article is aimed at providing you with insights on the technicalities involved in the above mentioned two concepts.
+This article aims to provide insights into the technicalities involved in the above-mentioned two concepts.

 Let me start by explaining these concepts in a simplified manner to you.

 You can ascertain by the name, Buy-Side is associated with the entities that are involved in making the investments.